orientechnologies/orientdb-docs/Distributed-Architecture.md

 #### Static Owner

 Starting from v2.2, you can stick a node as owner, no matter the runtime configuration.
 We call this "static owner".
-For this purpose use the `"owner":"<NODE_NAME>"`.
+For this purpose use the `"owner" : "<NODE_NAME>"`.
 Example:

 ```json
 "client_usa": {